-Who do they see if they have a problem?
+Who does my child see if they have a problem?

 If your child loses something or is unsure what to do next, they should ask their Form Tutor, Pastoral Leader and the Head of Lower School to help them.
 It is important to remember that any member of staff will be able to assist your child, anytime they need it.